 Fastboot Commands: A Beginner’s Guide

-Fastboot is most commonly used for unlocking the bootloader of smartphones.
+Fastboot is most commonly used for unlocking the bootloader or to establish communication with hardware when the software has failed or bricked.
 If you are familiar with rooting and modding your android phone, you must have heard a lot about ADB and fastboot.
 If you are new to this scene, we’d recommend checking our beginners guide to rooting.

 - 1 Popular Fastboot Commands

 When you’re working on the bootloader mode, ADB commands will no longer work, as the device is not booted into Android OS.
 Hence, the Android debugging tools can’t communicate to the phone.
 As mentioned above, the Fastboot commands would work even if the OS isn’t booted, provided your device is booted into Bootloader/Fastboot mode.
 These are probably the most useful tools available which will come to rescue when you brick your device or when you want to replace your device partitions.

 To execute the below mentioned commands, you’ll also need to have Fastboot installed on your computer system, You can follow our guide to install ADB and Fastboot for the installation.
 Now that you have Fastboot working on your system, you can check the below commands.
 To make it easier, we’ve added a short description, syntax and an example.

 Before you begin executing the commands:

 - ADB and Fastboot installed on your system

 - Boot your device into fastboot mode/bootloader mode.
 (This method requires ADB, However, you can also check our guide which has key combinations to boot your device into fastboot mode.)

 - Enable USB Debugging, to do so, You’ll need to enable Android developer options: